Timahoe Heritage Festival 2022.

 What a wonderful setting too, in the grounds of historical Timahoe Round Tower & Heritage Centre.

 Tickets for the Big Dig are FREE, but limited to 12 per session!
-Follow the links below to secure a place
+Booking is required.

 “The School of Irish Archaeology’s mission is to educate our young people about Ireland’s rich ancient culture.
 We bring the past to life through practical, interactive experiences in a hands-on learning environment.